Skip to main content

 • Anticipating potential questions or objections: If you’re making a pitch or proposal, ask an AI tool to behave like an investigative journalist and suggest potential questions or objections from stakeholders so you can prepare responses in advance.

 • Assisting as an editor: AI tools can answer questions about editorial style.
-However, remember that some tools may not have access to the most recent version of regularly updated style guides and likely do not have access to NC State’s editorial guidelines.
+However, remember that some tools may not have access to the most recent version of regularly updated style guides and may not routinely follow NC State’s editorial style.

 Website and Digital Channel Management